-1. Set small attainable goals
+1. Set small, attainable goals

-Setting small, short-term goals for yourself either daily or weekly is one easy way to get through the funk, says Dr. Tulchin.
-The goals can be really simple things like cleaning out your closet or sending out an important email that you’ve been putting off.
-These little wins will leave you feeling positive and provide a sense of accomplishment that’s currently lacking.
-“People often feel powerless when they’re in this negative cycle,” she adds.
-“The hardest part is the lack of momentum.
-Once you start, it’s easier to keep going.”
+Being able to mentally check off small tasks as complete, either daily or weekly, is one easy way to get through the funk, says Dr. Tulchin.
+The goals can be really simple things like cleaning out your closet or sending an important email that you’ve been putting off.
+In any case, these little wins will leave you feeling positive, and replenish your sense of accomplish.
+“People tend to feel powerless when they’re in a rut,” Dr. Tulchin adds.
+“Since the hardest part is often lack of momentum, just getting started makes it much easier to keep going.”

 2. Practice mindfulness meditation